-Be aware that policies can affect how some SQL Server features work.
+IMPORTANT!!
+Policies can affect how some features work.
 For example, change data capture and transactional replication both use the systranschemas table, which does not have an index.
 If you enable a policy that all tables must have an index, enforcing compliance of the policy will cause these features to fail.

 Select a Policy-Based Management facet that contains the properties to be configured.

 Define a condition that specifies the state of a management facet.

 Define a policy that contains the condition, additional conditions that filter the target sets, and the evaluation mode.